MicheleUIT/Probabilistic-load-forecasting-with-Reservoir-Computing/Notes_on_uncertainty/Monte Carlo Markov Chain.md

 - Stepsize $\varepsilon$
 - Trajectory length $L$
 - Proposal distribution
-Metrics:
-- What is the optimal acceptance rate?
-- Autocorrelation

 ### Possible problems
 **Convergence**: if the MC converges to the right posterior